 This course provides an in-depth study of one or more major sociological theoretical paradigms, building on the overview of sociological theory that students have gained from AP/SOCI 2040 6.00.
 Both classical and contemporary theories may be represented in this course, with an emphasis on the centrality of theory to the discipline of sociology.

-AP/SOCI 3060 6.00 Classic and Contemporary Issues in Social Psychology
+AP/SOCI 3060 6.00 Sociological Perspective on Social Psychology

 Explores classic and current approaches to social psychology.
 Topics include self, social process, social interaction, interpersonal influences and group processes.
 Student participation in experimentation, participant observation, group discussion, research or discourse analysis is expected.

 AP/SOCI 3110 3.00 Collective Behaviour